nikhil-2000/sudokuSolver/README.md

-# sudokuSolver
+# Sudoku Solver

-Completes an sudoku by applying backtracking
+Completes a sudoku by applying backtracking

-Adding feature where image can be uploaded instead of inputting soduku
+Added feature where image can be uploaded instead of inputting sudoku

-This currently runs on windows, if tesseract is installed at the specified path
+This currently runs on windows and linux, if tesseract is installed at the specified path Install necessary packages using requirements file

+    pip install -r requirements.txt

+Solve Sudoku by typing the following

+    python main.py $Path_to_image